ijmitch/cicscors/README.md

-Disclaimer: this is an informal discussion of CORS applied to CICS TS between interested parties.
+Disclaimer: this is a public, informal discussion of CORS applied to CICS TS between interested parties.
 It is not endorsed by IBM.

 # CORS requirements